shef-er/dotfiles/INSTALL.md

 initrd  /initramfs-linux-fallback.img
 options root="LABEL=ARCH_OS" rw
 ```

-Use the `initrd` option to load the microcode, before the initial ramdisk.
-If not compiled into the kernel, microcode must be loaded by the early loader.
-It can be passed to the loader as part of a [unified kernel image](https://wiki.archlinux.org/title/Unified_kernel_image), or as an initrd image.

-The latest microcode `cpu_manufacturer-ucode.img` must be available at boot time in your ESP.
-The ESP must be mounted as `/boot` in order to have the microcode updated every time [amd-ucode](https://archlinux.org/packages/?name=amd-ucode) or [intel-ucode](https://archlinux.org/packages/?name=intel-ucode) is updated.

 > **Tip:**
 > * The available boot entries which have been configured can be listed with the command `bootctl list`.